| Hannah Tsai

 Nagoya's Sakae District: The Ultimate Underground Shopping Guide!

-This time the editor of Centrip Japan, who is almost at Sakae every day, will show you the most complete Sakae Shopping Street Map.
-It not only includes underground & aboveground store guides but also helps you to understand the three underground streets which are known as the Underground Maze.
-Moreover, it lists the stores you never want to miss and guides you through the underground street shopping malls.
+Join me, an editor of Centrip Japan, who spends nearly every day in Sakae, as I guide you through the complete Sakae Shopping Street Map.
+I've taken care to include underground & aboveground store guides and give you the scoop on three underground streets which are known as the Underground Maze.
+I've even made a list of all the stores you won't want to miss and guide you through the complex underground streets.

-Why are there many underground streets in Nagoya?
+Why are there so many underground streets in Nagoya?

 The underground street is comfortable for shopping no matter the weather.
-It is particularly suited for Nagoya's winter, which is colder than other places.
-In addition, the Nagoya underground street connects all major department stores, and you even can go shopping on your way to them.
-Shopping time begins as soon as you get off the subway!
+It is perfect for Nagoya's winter, which is colder than other places in Japan.
+In addition, the Nagoya underground street connects all major department stores, and you can even shop on your way to them.
+The shopping starts as soon as you get off the subway!

 The underground streets in Nagoya are found primarily in 2 districts, Nagoya Station and Sakae.
-Today, Centrip will introduce you to the Sakae District.
+Today, I will introduce you to the Sakae District.

 Sakae Shopping Map